Skip to main content

 const decOutput = decoderBlock(decCombined, encOutput);

-At the end of the decoder, we use another dense layer with softmax to turn the decoder output into probabilities over all the possible words in the vocabulary.
-This is where the model makes its final prediction - it chooses the word with the highest probability at each position.
+At the end of the decoder, a dense layer with softmax turns output into probabilities over every word in the vocabulary.
+The model picks the word with the highest probability at each position.

 const logits = tf.layers